Family

 As you can see from the picture, Roger Leroy had her hair cut short.
 Wizzy used to get upset when people asked her about her little brother.
 She is sensitive like that.
 Roger Leroy would remain quiet and just smile.
 A wry little sense of humor was in development at an early age.

-The picture is almost eight years old.
-Scary Baby is nine.
-The twins are seventeen.
+The picture is a relic of their childhood.
+Scary Baby is twenty-one.
+The darling twins are twenty-nine.
 Oh, the lessons I have to share about Scary Baby…

 This picture serves two purposes.
 One is to introduce you to my girls and their code names so their friends won’t laugh at them if their mothers stumble upon this site.